 They were three of them aiming their guns at me.

 I stopped the car when I heard a gunshot.
 It was in the air.
 I opened the door and stepped down.

-“Dont move.
+“Do not move.
 Put your hands in the air,” I looked at their mouths.
 I couldn’t make which one was speaking or whom he was talking to.
-But when I looked at the speaker’s bloodshot eyes, I realised it had been me all along.
+But when I looked at the speaker’s keen eyes, I realized it had been me all along.

 I moved towards them and brought out my hand for a shake.

 “Stand still.
 Put your hands up in the air.”

 “I will explain.
 I’m heading home to celebrate with my wife.
 She came to my office to give me the news.
 We’re moving to New Jersey” I said and looked back but the lady, my wife was gone.
 I searched and saw her standing behind the car.